-Move On When Ready is a state program allowing select high school students to attend college before receiving a high school diploma.
+Dual Enrollment is a state program allowing select high school students to attend college before receiving a high school diploma.
 Georgia Southern allows qualified high school juniors and seniors to participate.

 International students are students who are neither a U.S. citizen nor a U.S. permanent resident.

-Non-traditional students are those who have been out of high school for at least five years or your high school class graduated at least five years ago.
+Adult & non-traditional students are those who have been out of high school for at least five years or your high school class graduated at least five years ago.

 A transient is an undergraduate student in good standing at another institution who enrolls for one semester at Georgia Southern University in order to complete work to be transferred back to the home institution.